ESC101: Praxis I

 • Learning to make strong arguments and support them with evidence (your own testing or from other sources).

-• Explore the campus and ask students about their lived experience (as non-awkwardly as you can: make it a challenge).
-Then, finding a group within U of T, and making an effort to improve the lives of a group of students on campus, using your newly learned Engineering Design abilities!
+• Exploring the campus and asking students about their lived experience (as non-awkwardly as you can: make it a challenge).
+Then, finding a group within U of T, and trying to improve the lives of a group of students on campus, using your newly learned Engineering Design abilities!

 • Writing your first report!
 In Engineering, communication is as important as design.
-No single engineer can be responsible for an entire project, from the planning and design, to manufacturing and distribution.
+No single engineer can be responsible for a product, from the planning and design, to manufacturing and distribution.
 Therefore, it is good practice to formally communicate ideas and information in a written manner.

 Week in the Life of a Praxis I Student